robkinyon/ruby-dsl-maker/README.md

 level of your DSL. `add_entrypoint()` will create the right class methods for Docile to use when `parse_dsl()` is called.
 It will also invoke `generate_dsl()` with the Hash you give it to create the parsing.

+* `entrypoint(Symbol)`

+This returns the DSL defined by a previous call to `add_entrypoint()`.

+This is primarily useful if you want to take a DSL class and use it within another DSL class.

 * `generate_dsl(Hash={}, Block)`